 Space weather depends on an 11-year solar cycle.
 Cycles vary in both intensity and length, and the solar activity is characterized by the appearance of sunspots on the sun.
 Sunspots are regions of stronger magnetic field.
 The solar maximum is the time when maximum spot numbers are visible.
 Sunspot numbers are those quoted for an average number over a 12-month period, and is the traditional measure of solar cycle status.

 Peak sunspot like highest rainfall is that for recorded worst cases, and 5 of the last 6 have been high magnitudes.
 Cycle 19 in 1957 peak had a sunspot number of 201, and the largest on record, Cycle 21 in 1979 had a peak sunspot number of 165 was the second largest, Cycle 22 in 1989 was equal third largest.
 At present it is in a rising phase, with cycle 23 predictions by IPS space Services are a large amplitude number on 2000 of 165 or greater.
 This means a 5-year period of disruption.
 Cheering news isn't it?
-GPS-marine, Garmin-GPS and Magellan-GPS are all affected by space weather.
+All about GPS Marine and more.

 Solar flares are strong outbursts of energy distributed over a wide wavelength spectrum from visible light to the radio spectrum.
 This is due to the release of energy generated as sunspot magnetic fields distort and twist due to the effects of differential rotation of the sun.